AbbysGud/NusantaraInfrastructure-Test1-NextJS/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+Second, to run the CRUD json database, first install with:

+npm i -g json-server

+then to run it used (it will take db.json as the database, routes.json as the route, and using port 5000):

+json-server --watch db.json --routes routes.json --port 5000

 ## Learn More

 To learn more about Next.js, take a look at the following resources: